 All Range Rover Sport models also come with full-time four-wheel drive, hill descent control, hill start assist and Land Rover's Terrain Response system.
 The SE comes standard with a light-duty, single-speed 4WD system, while the Supercharged model is equipped with a two-speed transfer case that provides high- and low-range gearing for more serious off-roading.
 This system is optional on SE models.
 Terrain Response features driver-selectable modes and optimizes the vehicle's powertrain, suspension and electronics for increased traction in gravel, snow, mud, sand and on rocks.
 Supercharged models have an additional dynamic mode that optimizes handing on pavement.

-Land Rover says the V8-equipped Range Rover Sport can sprint from zero to 60 in 5.0 seconds, while the V6 covers the same ground in a claimed 6.9 seconds.
-EPA fuel economy estimates for the V6 version are 17 mpg city/23 mpg highway and 19 mpg combined, while the V8 is rated at 14/19/16 mpg.
+At the Edmunds test track, a Range Rover Sport Supercharged sprinted from zero to 60 in a blistering 4.6 seconds.
+Land Rover claims the V6 will perform the same test in 6.9 seconds.
+EPA fuel economy estimates for the V6 version are 19 mpg combined (17 mpg city/23 mpg highway), while the V8 is rated at 16 mpg combined (14 mpg city/19 mpg highway).
 These estimates are average among comparable V6- and V8-equipped midsize luxury SUVs.
-A properly equipped Range Rover Sport with either engine can tow up to 7,700 pounds, according to Land Rover.
+A properly equipped Range Rover Sport with either engine can tow up to 7,700 pounds.